lukasz-galka/ngx-gallery/README.md

 - `canShowNext(): boolean` - returns true if there is next image
 - `canShowPrev(): boolean` - returns true if there is prev image
 - `openPreview(index: number): void` - opens preview at index
+- `moveThumbnailsLeft(): void` - moves thumbnails to left
+- `moveThumbnailsRight(): void` - moves thumbnails to right
+- `canMoveThumbnailsLeft(): boolean` - returns true if you can move thumbnails to left
+- `canMoveThumbnailsRight(): boolean` - returns true if you can move thumbnails to right

 # Usage
 ````ts